Rayan84/flowers-scraper/README.md

 * Atom

 # Instructions
-* Clone the repository link
+* Clone this repository
 * Open your CLI
-* Navigate to the download folder
+* Navigate to the cloned folder
 * Type Ruby..